-The CCRMP is Cache Creek Resources Management Plan is being prepared as a companion document to the Off Channel Mining Plan (OCMP), which primarily governs the mining of sand and gravel aggregate outside the present channel banks and 100-year floodplain.
-The two plans, which together comprise the CCAPCache Creek Area Plan, recognize that in-channel and off-channel environments are different and require unique approaches that address their varying needs.
+The CCRMP is a companion document to the OCMP, which primarily governs the mining of sand and gravel aggregate outside the present channel banks and 100-year floodplain.
+The two plans, which together comprise the CCAP, recognize that in-channel and off-channel environments are different and require unique approaches that address their varying needs.
 At the same time, however, the County also recognizes that Cache Creek and its surrounding areas form an integrated system, and that activities that occur in one environment affect the other.
 Thus, although the planning areas for the two plans are mutually exclusive, both plans include goals and policies that acknowledge the connections between in-channel and off-channel concerns where they occur.